Are you trying to choose a WordPress theme, but don't know where to start? This article will give you all the answers!

 Most people when choosing themes look mainly at the aesthetics and while there is nothing wrong with choosing a theme because you like the design, making a proper research on said theme is crucial.

-How to Choose the Right WordPress theme?
+So, How to Choose the Right WordPress theme?

 I'm finally getting to the point - because so many friends and customers have asked me for help with choosing WordPress themes over the years, I thought writing an article where my experience is thoroughly described and systematized.